 Guilin has been a favourite for a long time amongst travellers to China.
 This compact city is most famous for the green mountains, crystal clear waters, unique caves and the beautiful cliffs around it.
 The karst peaks and the surrounding area is world renowned for its beautiful scenery.
 Yet it is not only this stunning landscape that draws visitors to Guilin, its unique folk customs are also unforgettable experiences in themselves.

 Like Yin and Yang, Hangzhou, the capital city of the Zhejiang Province, has two sides that complete each other.
 This historic city is a showcase for traditional medicine, religion and art as well as a shining example of China’s rapid economic development.
 Combining idyllic natural beauty, a grand heritage through the ages and an air of affluence, Hangzhou is one of the country’s most liveable and pleasant cities to linger in.

 The provincial capital of Jiangsu, Nanjing, has served as the country’s capital for six dynasties and has long occupied a prominent place in Chinese history and culture.
 The overwhelming neon lights along Qinhuai River, the abundance of greenery in Zhongshan Mountain Tourist Resort and the remnant architecture from the time of the fledgling republic are all facets of the richness of various stages in Nanjing’s development.

-Ningbo is the birthplace of the Hemudu culture, which dates back over seven thousand years.
-This makes the city one of the oldest in China.
-Known in Mandarin as “Serene Waves”, it is located at the shores of Hangzhou Bay as a long-established international port and trading post.
-But with the Hangzhou Bridge, the longest trans-oceanic link in the world, Ningbo is now directly connected to Shanghai and already a commercial power in its own, it looks set to give her northern neighbour a run for its money.
+One of the oldest cities in China, Ningbo is the birthplace of the Hemudu culture, which dates back over seven thousand years.
+Translated from Mandarin as “the serene waves”, Ningbo is located at the shores of Hangzhou Bay and is a long-established international port and trading post.
+With the Hangzhou Bridge, the longest trans-oceanic link in the world, Ningbo is now directly connected to Shanghai and has emerged as an important international hub in its own right.